amnich/amnich.github.io/_posts/2017-08-18-Check-VAT-VIES.md

 * query results using the Invoke-WebRequest
 * store the results in a temp file
 * replace the href and src references to http://ec.europa.eu to show the web page later on
+* perform another request using SOAP service to get response status
 * open page in IE
 * create an object with results
 * print on default printer